CICS110/CICS110.github.io/main/assignments/00-capstone/index.md

 ### Step 2.
 Make a Plan

 Before you start programming, you should plan out your solution.
 You don’t have to create a sophisticated plan, and your plan doesn’t have to be flawless (you should expect to face some hurdles during implementation).
 Rather, you should list the main steps you will need to take to solve the problem.
 For example, each homework question that you solved this semester was broken down into several parts (a, b, …).
 Each part was one step to solving the main problem.
-In doing this, we turned a large problem (like “implement wordle”) into several smaller and more manageable problems (like “get guess” and “complete one turn”).
+In doing this, we turned a large problem (like “implement Wordle”) into several smaller and more manageable problems (like “get guess” and “complete one turn”).
 You should think about what steps you will need to take and what functions you will need to create to complete those steps. **When you propose your project idea on Moodle on April 21st (11:59pm), you will be asked to include your plan**.

 Below is an example project plan for Wordle.
 Note how we tried to flag the main functions, loops, branchings, try/excepts, etc. **You don’t have to have every item in the requirements list flagged in your project plan, however, you should aim to have most items in there** (see Grading Scale below).
 You must have all requirements in your final implementation.
 In your plan, **you must include at least one decision tree diagram** that reflects a core branching component of your project.